rhel-labs/learn-katacoda/selinux-containers/step4.md

 There is an allow rule in place that allows read access to the var spool folder.

-Query the SELinux policy for network access
+Query the SELinux policy on the container host to check network access

 `sesearch -A -s my_container.process -t port_type -c tcp_socket`{{execute T1}}

 <pre class="file">